-- Completion of 12-23 semester credit hours of coursework: 1.80 cumulative grade point average and a course completion rate of 67%. - Completion of 24 or more semester credit hours of coursework: 2.00 cumulative grade point average and a course completion rate of 67%.
+- Completion of at least 12 semester credit hours of coursework: 1.80 cumulative grade point average - Completion of at least 24 semester credit hours of coursework: 2.00 cumulative grade point average

 Any student with a grade point average that falls below those stated will be placed on academic probation.
-Students in academic probation status are notified by the Vice President of Student Development and are required to complete an academic improvement plan.
+Students in academic probation status are notified by the Chief Student Affairs Officer.
 Students have a full semester to remedy academic probation.